Liveaboard Diving

 Time zone

-International SIMs will not work in the Solomon Islands so, should you wish to have phone or internet coverage while in the Solomons, you will need to be purchase a local SIM card and data package.
+International SIMs will not work in the Solomon Islands so, should you wish to have phone or internet coverage on the islands, you will need to be purchase a local SIM card and data package.
 However, cell service is very limited throughout the country and there are many areas where the signal is very weak or not available at all.

-Local sim cards can be purchased in Honiara at most major hotels and/ or directly at one of the Our Telekom/ BMobile offices.
+Local sim cards can be purchased in Honiara at most major hotels or from one of the Our Telekom or BMobile offices.
 Each provider has their own coverage area which will be available for about 30% of the time on board Solomons Master.
 When purchasing a local SIM you will need to ensure that you ask for a SIM card that is ‘data compatible’ and set up you card/phone to test it before leaving Honiara.

 Climate & weather